 - Mirin - 1 Tbsp (sub rice vinegar)

 - Water - 1/2 cup

 - Arrowroot powder - 1 tsp

-- Mushrooms, shiitakes - 8 oz, sliced (look for pre-sliced)
+- Mushrooms, shiitakes - 8 oz , sliced (look for pre-sliced to save time)

-- Chicken breasts, boneless and skinless - 1 1/2 lbs, thinly sliced
+- Chicken breasts, boneless and skinless - 1 lb , thinly sliced

 - Oil, cooking - 1 Tbsp

-- Make stir-fry sauce - Mix together aminos, mirin, honey, water, and arrowroot powder.
+- Make stir-fry sauce - Mix together aminos, mirin, maple syrup, water, and arrowroot powder.
 (Can be done up to 5 days ahead)

 - Carrots - Dice carrots.
 (Can be done up to 5 days ahead)

-- Mushrooms / Green onions / Garlic - Prep as directed.
+- Mushrooms / Green onions / Garlic / Cabbage - Prep as directed.
 Store separately.
 (Can be done up to 3 days ahead)

 - Chicken - Slice into thin strips.
-Season with some salt and pepper and tenderize with a fork.
+Season and tenderize.
 (Can be done 1 day ahead)

 - Lettuce - Separate leaves.